Estimating the Hausdorff measure by recurrence: Introduction

-The plan of the paper is as follows.
-In the next section we state and prove the relevant theorems.
-And in Section \ref{sec:ex} we show the new method of estimating the Hausdorff measure.
+The paper is organised as follows.
+In the next section we give the needed definitions, state the relevant theorems and sketch the new technique.
+In Section \ref{sec:ex} we show the method of estimating the Hausdorff measure on an example.
+Section \ref{sec:impr} is filled with additional comments, improvements and limitations of the method.
+Finally, Section \ref{sec:proof} is devoted to the proof of Theorem \ref{thm:main}.